dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ### Search for an individual that already exists

-Search for an individual which already exists.
+Search for an individual which already exists by selecting the search box.

 - Local Case ID : ID-1793576
 - First Name : Brianna